ibpabisiak/java-assessment/README.md

 - Build the application using following command for Unix: `./gradlew bootRun`, for Windows: `gradlew.bat bootRun`
 - Open your web browser and open the `http://localhost:8080`

-### Run as Docker container
-- Build the application using following command for Unix: `./gradlew build`, for Windows: `gradlew.bat build`
-- Execute in root directory to build the image: `docker build -t springio/gs-spring-boot-docker .`
-- Execute to run a container with the application: `docker run -p 8080:8080 springio/gs-spring-boot-docker`
-- Open your web browser and open the `http://localhost:8080`

 ### H2 Database
 The application uses H2 embedded database.
 Database is created automatically in `data` folder.